ldionne/cppnow-2013-d2/4_d2/3_algorithm/6_lock_graph_with_segments.md

 <!SLIDE>
-the cycle will be ignored because segment 2 happens before segment 4
+The cycle will be ignored because segment 2 happens before segment 4.